 Why use an Instant Pot?
-Cooking rolled oats in the pressure cooker is quick, easy, and yields perfectly creamy oats.
-It is very low effort like air fryer oatmeal when compared to the stove top method.
+Cooking rolled oats in the pressure cooker is quick, and easy, and yields perfectly creamy oats.
+Compared to the stovetop method, it is very low effort, like air fryer oatmeal.
+(I recommend this informative article on Instant Pot burn)

 Jump to: